web-platform-dx/web-features/gh-pages/use-baseline.md

 Writing a blog post or article?
 Or presenting at a conference?
 Use the [Baseline logos](name-and-logo-usage-guidelines) as a shorthand to let your audience know the status of a feature.

-The [Universal Baseline Widget](https://github.com/GoogleChrome/baseline-status) is also available to include on your site or pages to indicate the status of a web feature.
+The [`<baseline-status>` web component](https://github.com/GoogleChrome/baseline-status) is also available to include on your site or pages to indicate the status of a web feature.
 It renders at run-time, so it’s always up to date with the latest Baseline status.

 ## Looking forward